TurtleBois/DontBeFake/README.md

 # Documentation:
 Make sure you have Node installed.

+For developers: don't delete the package.json files, they are important for installing correctly.
 Make sure to install the following dependences in the FrontEnd folder:
 ```
 npm install react-bootstrap bootstrap